3 Steps to Meaningful Digital Transformation

 In its simplest form, digital transformation refers to using digital technology to create new and improve existing ways of doing business and serving customers.
 And, regardless of the industry, organizations are recognizing how the vital this is for their future.

 As technology transforms the world around us, organizations must transform internally as well.
 Accelerating business activities, lowering operational costs, fast-tracking innovation, and increasing agility and responsiveness to customer needs are all essential to today’s (and tomorrow’s) digital organization.
-(We define a digital organization as an organization that has figured out how to use digital and technology to simplify their business — not overcomplicate it).
+(We define a digital organization/digital business as an organization that has figured out how to use digital and technology to simplify their business — not overcomplicate it).

 Reports show that more than half of current companies lack the internal structure and practices to compete with new and emerging digital organizations.
 Complaints we commonly hear are, “we aren’t moving fast enough” or “we don’t innovate well.”